-Hurricane Henri: Vacationers, Locals Brace For Storm's Impact On Jersey Shore
+Vacationers, Locals Brace For Henri's Impact On Jersey Shore

 Surfers say they’re taking advantage of Henri’s effects on the water.

 “I know it’s going up the coast and it’s going to hit New England,” Brennan said.
-“I know it’s going to send us waves, but like good waves.”READ MORE: Man Shot Multiple Times In Hunting Park, Left In Critical Condition, Police Say
+“I know it’s going to send us waves, but like good waves.”READ MORE: 19-Year-Old Man Turns Himself In To Police In Connection To Brutal Attack Of Delivery Driver By Teens In Queen Village, Philadelphia Police Say

 Cole Wilkinson, a beachgoer, told CBS3 he’s been bodyboarding and surfing.